VertebrateResequencing/wr/.docs/bugfixes/260926-subscription-shutdown-timing.md

     `Disconnect`, which takes the same lock.
 Narrowing only the receive deadline (mutation M3 below) leaves the lock wait.
 The rejected replacement step still doesn't count lock wait against its budget.
-That budget is 24h in production, and after this fix the only other lock holder on the stop path is this 5s-bounded unsubscribe.
+That budget is 24h in production.
+On the stop path it can wait behind this 5s-bounded unsubscribe, and behind any request the caller makes concurrently on the same Client, which this fix does not bound.
-  - Accepted risk: if a reconnect or another goroutine's request holds the Client for the whole 5s while the manager is alive, the old subscription id stays registered on the manager.
+  - Accepted risk: any request that holds a shared Client's lock for the whole 5s makes the unsubscribe give up without sending, leaving the subscription registered on a manager that may be alive and healthy.
+    That covers a reconnect step against a slow manager, and also ordinary long-held requests a caller makes concurrently on the same Client: for example `Reserve(timeout)`, which a healthy manager holds open for up to its timeout while nothing is ready. wr's own callers (`wr add --sync`, `client.WaitForJobs`) make no such concurrent requests, but a Go API user sharing one Client can.
 A reconnect's replacement registration is still removed by `unsubscribeRejectedReplacement`.
   - After: the Convey passes with Unsubscribe taking 5.0004s and 5.0005s, with the stand-in resubscribe still ending on `receive time out`, which shows it held the lock for the whole floor.